Remembering our Stalwart

 He graduated from the Prince of Wales medical College in 1952 and obtained his M.S.
 (Gen. Surg.) in 1958 and M.D.
 (Rad.) in 1965.
 He obtained his DMRT from Middlesex Hospital, London in 1970 and was associated with Hammersmith cancer Institution, Royal Marsden Hospital and Holt Radium Institute, Manchester.
 He was fellow of the Royal Society and Royal College of Physicians, London.
 He was fellow of the Indian College of Radiology.

 During his illustrious career he adorned several posts in all fields.
 He was President IMA Bihar, President Bihar State Radiology Association, Founder president AROI Bihar Chapter, Senior Vice President of the Indian Radiological and Imagine Association (IRIA), President, Bihar State Health Services Association and Vice President of Bihar Literacy Forum.
-He was visiting Professor at the Howard University Hospital, Washington and National Institute of health Bethesa, U.S.A.
+He was a visiting Professor at the Howard University Hospital, Washington and National Institute of health Bethesa, U.S.A.

-In the literacy field he has over a dozen publications both medical and non-medical; to his credit.
+In the literacy field, he has over a dozen publications both medical and non-medical; to his credit.
 He was Vice President Akhil Bhartiya Bhasha Sahitya Sammelen.

-It will be an exercise in futility to entirely dimensionless the influence of his gentle personality, but in his demise it is indeed profound.
-He was a great son of the soil, a self made man, and simple in taste with immense character.
+It will be an exercise in futility to entirely dimensionless the influence of his gentle personality, but in his demise, it is indeed profound.
+He was a great son of the soil, a self-made man, and simple in taste with immense character.